ucb-bar/maveric-bringup/notes.md

   - Not going to expose this interface on this board, it's not worth it
 - **UART**
   1. Wire through FMC if we want to use the FPGA to drive chip UART
-  2. Break out to headers for [FTDI USB-UART cable](https://www.sparkfun.com/products/9718)
+  2. Break out to headers to jump into the [Digilent Pmod USBUART](https://digilent.com/reference/pmod/pmodusbuart/reference-manual?redirect=1)
     - Break out into headers that directly plug into the cable socket
     - Requires level translation from 1.2V to 3.3/5V
   - Jumpers to select between the 1) and 2) options for interacting with the chip via UART